Jacksonx28/Jacksonx28/README.md

 Hi i'm Jackson
-Junior front-end dev
+a front-end dev
-looking to link up with like minds.
+looking to link up with like minds and learn full stack.
-Contact on @kingjackson_eth in twitter.